zioCristia/esp-energy-monitor-v1/README.md

 ```
 I've used 75 ohm resistor as I'm not going to measure currents higher than 26A.

-Of course, if you'd want just one ct sensor you should use 2x 10k ohm resistors, 75ohm resistor and 10uF capacitor less from the components.
+Of course, if you'd want just one ct sensor and you should use 2x 10k ohm resistors, 75ohm resistor and 10uF capacitor less from the components.
 I'm planning to make a version with the normal jack connector directly soldered in the pcb.

 # Software